-Mitochondria are critical organelles for cellular function through regulation of energy metabolism, ATP generation, and calcium handling.
-Dysfunctional mitochondria elicit the inordinate production of ROS and the deficits in energy supply, which ultimately affect numerous biological processes, including cellular bioenergetics, immune response, genomic stability and programmed cell death.
+Mitochondria are critical organelles for cellular function through regulation of metabolism, ATP generation, and calcium handling.
+Dysfunctional mitochondria elicit the inordinate production of ROS and the deficits in metabolic activity, which ultimately affect numerous biological processes, including cellular bioenergetics, immune response, genomic stability and programmed cell death.

 Mitochondria are highly dynamic organelles that constantly divide and fuse in cells.
 Mitochondrial fission and fusion (mitochondrial dynamics) influence not only mitochondrial morphology, but also mitochondrial biogenesis, mitochondrial distribution within the cell, and cell death.
-One of our research interests is to understand the roles of mitochondrial dynamics (fusion and fission)-related proteins in regulation of mitochondrial and cellular functions, especially in Huntington’s, Parkinson’s and Alzheimer’s diseases.
-Using a set of inhibitors targeting aberrant mitochondrial fission, we are determining whether manipulation of mitochondrial dynamics could provide useful therapeutics for the treatment of neurodegenerative diseases.
+Our research goal is to understand the roles of mitochondrial dynamics (fusion and fission)-related proteins in the regulation of mitochondrial function, genome stability, lipid metabolism, and neuron-glia communication, in Huntington’s, Parkinson’s and Alzheimer’s diseases.

-Elucidating mechanisms of mitochondrial protein homeostasis and mitophagy under normal and diseased conditions
+Mitochondrial protein and organelle homeostasis under normal and diseased conditions

-Mitochondrial proteostasis and mitochondria-associated autophagy (mitophagy) are events that are important to maintain mitochondrial proteins and organelle quality.
-Using unbiased proteomics approach, we are identifying factors which participate in these events, and aim to understand how protein homeostasis of mitochondria controls neuronal life and influences neurodegeneration
+Mitochondrial proteostasis and mitochondria-associated autophagy (mitophagy) are events that are important to maintaining mitochondrial proteins and organelle quality.
+Using an unbiased proteomics approach, we are identifying factors that participate in these events, and aim to understand how protein homeostasis of mitochondria controls neuronal life, mediates cellular communications, and influences neurodegeneration.

 Development of mitochondrial enhancers for treatment of human diseases